Emulation of large-scale qubit registers with a phase-space approach: Introduction

 We use here an approach inspired by Mori~\cite{Mori1965}, that was first proposed to describe nuclear many-body fermionic systems~\cite{Ayik2008, Lacroix2014}.
 At the heart of our method is a population of random initial states, classically evolved with a mean-field (MF) dynamics, and then averaged to retrieve the more complex quantum dynamics.
 The approach, called hereafter Phase-Space Approximation (PSA), was then generalized and applied with success to different fermionic many-body problems in nuclear and condensed matter physics~\cite{Lacroix2012, Lacroix2013, Lacroix2014, Lacroix2014b,Yilmaz2014,Ibrahim2019}.
 Recently, using its early formulation with the spin algebra SU(2) in Ref.~\cite{Lacroix2012}, the PSA was applied to the description of the neutrino oscillation problem using either the SU(2) or SU(3) algebra~\cite{Lacroix2022, Lacroix2024, Kiss2025, Mangin-Brinet2025}.
 These applications, however, correspond to rather specific physical problems involving particles with all-to-all interactions.
 Here we extend its formulation to qubits with varying interactions ranging from nearest-neighbor to all-to-all.

-Technically, the PSA on qubits coincides with the discrete truncated Wigner approximation~\cite{schachenmayer-2015-spin-dtwa, kunimi-2021-twa-spin-systems, khasseh-2020-dTWA-Ising, singh-2022-dTWA, hosseinabadi-2025-twa-dissipative} (dTWA).
+Technically, the PSA on qubits coincides with the discrete truncated Wigner approximation~\cite{schachenmayer-2015-spin-dtwa, kunimi-2021-twa-spin-systems, khasseh-2020-dTWA-Ising, singh-2022-dTWA, shenoy-2024-dtwa-neural-qstates, hosseinabadi-2025-twa-dissipative} (dTWA).
 Nevertheless, both approaches originate from different fields and have different formulations.
-In this work, we propose a formulation, which highlights the role of the density matrix, and which we believe is more adapted to the quantum computing community.
+In this work, we propose a formulation which highlights the role of the density matrix, and which we believe is more adapted to the quantum computing community.
+By comparison with previous benchmarks~\cite{schachenmayer-2015-spin-dtwa, kunimi-2021-twa-spin-systems, shenoy-2024-dtwa-neural-qstates}, we provide a more comprehensive study in interaction strength, interaction range, and initial state.
+We also put an emphasis on the dynamics of large systems, with a comparison to MPS evolution in systems with up to 2000 qubits.

 The present work has two main objectives: (i) to provide a simple formulation of the PSA/dTWA technique for qubits; (ii) to systematically assess the predictive power of the approach for a wide class of problems and clarify the type of observables that could be safely predicted with this method.
 To this aim, we benchmark the technique using the $k$-local Transverse Field Ising Model (TFIM) encoded on qubits with $k$ ranging from $1$ (nearest neighbor interaction) to $k=L-1$, where $L$ is the number of qubits.
 The latter case corresponds to an all-to-all interaction between qubits, a case similar to the Lipkin-Meshkov-Glick model \cite{Lip65a,Mes65,Gli65} that is often used in nuclear physics to benchmark many-body approaches~\cite{Hol73,Rob92,Sev06}.